-The Joint Community Police Partnership (JCPP) is a collaborative effort between Hennepin County and the cities of Bloomington, Brooklyn Center, Brooklyn Park, Crystal, Hopkins, Richfield, and St. Louis Park.
+The Joint Community Police Partnership (JCPP) is a collaborative effort between Hennepin County and the cities of Bloomington, Brooklyn Center, Brooklyn Park, Crystal, Hopkins, and Richfield.
 Our mission is to enhance communication and understanding between law enforcement and the multicultural residents of these cities.
 By building trust and communication between police departments and community members, we aim to improve the safety and livability of our communities.

 What are the goals of JCPP?

 In order to build and enhance police-community relations, JCPP is focused on three main goals:

 - Improving community member’s knowledge and understanding of police procedures and laws.

 - Improving officer’s knowledge and understanding of the diverse cultural communities residing in their cities.